kas0079/vscode-jolievisualize/README.md

 # Jolie Visualization for Visual Studio Code

-Visualize, refactor and build [Jolie](https://www.jolie-lang.org) projects directly in vscode.
+Visualize and refactor [Jolie](https://www.jolie-lang.org) projects directly in vscode.

 ## Requirements

 -   It is required that Jolie, version 1.11.0-git, is set up correctly.
 Look [here](https://www.jolie-lang.org/downloads.html) for further explanation on how to set up Jolie correctly.

 *   A JSON configuration file is used for getting information about the top-level services and networks.
-See the section on how to set up the visualization file.
+See the section on how to set up the architecture file.

 ## Features

-### Setting up the visualization config file
+### Setting up the architecture config file

-Run the command `Jolie: Initialize Visualization File` and a standard skeleton JSON file will be created.
+Run the command `Jolie: Initialize Architecture File` and a standard skeleton JSON file will be created.
 Change the `file` field to the Jolie file which contains the service you want to visualize.
 Change the `target` field to the name of the service, or remove it if only one service exists in the file.
-Add more services if needed, and see the section about the structure of the visualization file for more features.
+Add more services if needed, and see the section about the structure of the architecture file for more features.

 ### Visualize

-When a valid visualization file has been created, run the command: `Jolie: Visualize` to bring up the UI:
+When a valid architecture file has been created, run the command: `Jolie: Visualize` to bring up the UI:
 ![Jolievisualize vscode example](https://i.imgur.com/KlO4bKw.png)

 ### Refactor